Rafter Nail Drilling

-In this dialog, detailed settings for rafter nail boreholes can be created.
-These rafter nail boreholes can be configured for foot and intermediate purlins, ridge purlins, rising purlins, common rafters, sloped rafters, valley rafters, and hip rafters.
-Which rafter nail borehole is produced and when is configured on the respective components.
+In this dialog, detailed settings for rafter-nail drillings can be created.
+These rafter-nail drillings can be configured for foot and intermediate purlins, ridge purlins, rising purlins, rafters, sloped rafters, hip rafters, and valley rafters.
+Which rafter-nail drilling is generated and when is set on the respective components.

-Position of the rafter nail borehole across the rafter: There are different options to determine the position across the rafter.
-Using 'centered', 'left' and 'right' generates a rafter nail borehole that can be shifted to the left or right.
-With the 'left and right' option, two boreholes are created, one shifted to the left and the other to the right.
+Position of the rafter-nail drilling across the rafter: There are several options to determine the position across the rafter.
+Using 'center', 'left' and 'right' will generate a rafter-nail drilling that may be shifted to the left or right.
+With the 'left and right' option, two drillings are generated, one shifted left and the other shifted right.

-Lateral offset of the borehole: For the options 'left', 'right' and 'left and right' specify here the amount of the offset.
-The offset is measured outward from the center of the rafter.
-For the corner cuts the distance is measured as follows:
+Lateral offset of the drilling: For the options 'left', 'right' and 'left and right' specify here the amount of the shift.
+The shift is measured outward from the center of the rafter.
+For corner cuts the distance is measured as follows:

-Rearward displacement of the borehole: The rafter nail borehole can also be shifted rearward so that the nail no longer hits the purlin edge directly.
-This is particularly relevant for shallow roof pitches.
+Rearward offset of the drilling: The rafter-nail drilling can also be shifted rearward so that the nail no longer hits the purlin edge directly.
+This is especially relevant for shallow roof slopes.
 The distance is measured in plan (global XoY plane).
 For the corner cuts of hip rafters see the image above.

-Roof pitch below which the borehole is shifted: The rearward displacement is applied only if the component's pitch is shallower than the value entered here.
+Roof slope below which the drilling is shifted: The rearward shift is applied only if the slope of the component is shallower than the value entered here.

-Connection: Here you select the connection that generates the borehole and, if applicable, the nail.
-The connection used is Manage Connections -- One-Sided Limited with Direction.
+Connection: Here you select the connection that generates the drilling and, if applicable, the nail.
+The connection used is: Manage Connections -- One-sided limited with direction.

 Last updated